PySimpleGUI/PySimpleGUI/docs/cookbook.md

     # Demo of how columns work
     # GUI has on row 1 a vertical slider followed by a COLUMN with 7 rows
     # Prior to the Column element, this layout was not possible
-    # Columns layouts look identical to GUI layouts, they are a list of lists of elements.
+    # Column’s layouts look identical to GUI layouts, they are a list of lists of elements.

     sg.ChangeLookAndFeel('BlueMono')